Cross-site request forgery (CSRF)

 }

-The token is stored as a cookie and the HMAC is stored in the form.
-The cookie should have a Secure
+The token is stored as a cookie and the HMAC is embedded in the form.
+The cookie should have the Secure

 , HttpOnly